myueen/cir/README.md

 V = CIR(fg, Y, bg, Yt, alpha, d)

 ```
-Other detailed examples for employing cir are provided.
+Other detailed examples for employing CIR are provided.

 For the case of discrete foreground Y values, the mouse protein dataset  Data_Cortex_Nuclear.csv is used and the corresponding visualization in mp_regression.py and regression testing in mp_regression.py.

-For the case of continuous foreground Y values, cir is applied on the retinol dataset Retinol.txt and the corresponding regression is in plasma_regression.py.
+For the case of continuous foreground Y values, CIR is applied on the retinol dataset Retinol.txt and the corresponding regression is in plasma_regression.py.
 Continuous values are not usually for classification, hence visualization is not provided.